nh-server/switch-guide/docs/extras/updating.md

 After updating your firmware, you might run into crashes due to incompatible [sysmodules](/homebrew/#terminologies).
 The following crashes are the most common ones, but is not an exhaustive list.

 * **Note:** hekate and fusee are both bootloaders, these bootloaders have different ways of presenting error screens to the user.
-Errors displayed by hekate will typically be yellow and errors displayed by fusee will typically be white.</br>
+Errors displayed by hekate will typically be yellow and errors displayed by fusee will typically be white.
 * Below you will find the way it's presented depending on how you normally boot into CFW.

 ### Custom theme crash